If injured at work, you’re probably thinking about a couple of competing things.

 Missouri law requires Employers and insurance carriers to pay injured workers for their time off work.
-While you are not paid your fully hourly rate or salary, you are paid 2/3 of the amount until you are released back to work.
-Issues often arise with Employers paying the correct amount or paying the amount in a timely fashion.
-Call my office if you are having issues with getting paid.
+At the same time, you are not paid your fully hourly rate or salary, 2/3 of the amount.
+Until you are released back to work, issues often arise with Employers paying the correct amount or paying the amount in a timely fashion.
+Call my office if you are having problems with getting paid.

 “Am I going to get fired for filing a work comp claim?”
 In Missouri, you CANNOT be fired simply for filing a claim for injury at work.
 If you are, you may have a claim for “retaliatory discharge” or wrongful termination.
-Hopefully, getting fired is not one of your concerns and your employer wants you back at work as soon as possible, just like you want to get back to work as soon as possible.
+Hopefully, getting fired is not one of your concerns, and your employer wants you back at work as soon as possible, just like you want to get back to work as quickly as possible.

 often after returning to work or discussing your case with an insurance adjuster, is “can I get a settlement.”
-Yes, in Missouri you can get a settlement for “permanent partial disability”, or PPD for short.
+Yes, in Missouri, you can get a settlement for “permanent partial disability,” or PPD for short.
 PPD is based on your lasting or residual pain and limitations following your work injury.
-Missouri uses a body chart (link here) to determine what your settlement is, but it is generally based on
+Missouri uses a body chart to determine what your settlement is, but it is generally based on

-One-time Injuries that are compensable include, but aren’t limited to broken bones, loss of hearing, loss of vision, sprains, strains, herniated discs in the spine, back injuries, knee injuries, elbow injuries, broken fingers.
+One-time Injuries that are compensable include but aren’t limited to broken bones, loss of hearing, loss of vision, sprains, strains, herniated discs in the spine, back injuries, knee injuries, elbow injuries, broken fingers.
 Repetitive trauma injuries, like carpal tunnel syndrome and thoracic outlet syndrome, are entitled to settlements.
-Head injuries, including concussions, subdural hematomas, and traumatic brain injuries are entitled to settlements.
+Head injuries, including concussions, subdural hematomas, and traumatic brain injuries, are entitled to settlements.